 Dr. Sotile warns that these perspectives, which can vary from day to day for the same person, can also cause serious conflicts within the heart patient’s family.

 So the first believes that working extra hard in cardiac rehabilitation will absolutely change the patient’s cardiac risk factors.
-The second, however, defines success in cardiac rehab as finally learning to take it easy and not be so driven all the time, including the need to change the patient’s cardiac risk factors.
+The second, however, defines success in cardiac rehab as finally learning to take it easy and not be so driven all the time.

-Dr. Sotile’s advice for heart patients and their family members who feel stuck in differing views of the meaning of heart illness and its impact:
+Dr. Sotile’s advice for heart patients and their family members who feel stuck in their differing views on “doing it right” after a cardiac diagnosis is this:

 “Honestly evaluate whether this disagreement is a symptom of unresolved problems in other areas of family relationships.”